complytime/baseline-demo/README.md

 # Demo

-To demonstrate the evaluation and reporting of a single component, in this case a GitHub Repository,
+To goal of this repository demonstrate the evaluation and reporting of a single component, in this case a GitHub Repository.

 The "Generate" workflow can be run which will complete the following steps: